undeadway/modellplayer/README.md

 #### Windows

+To downoad the file named `ModellPlayer-win32-x64.zip`, unzip the file, and into the folder, and double click the file `ModellPlayer.exe` to run.

 #### Linux

-To download  `ModellPlayer-x86_64.AppImage`, and double click that to run.
+To download the file named `ModellPlayer-x86_64.AppImage`, and double click it to run.

 ## License